-Once you have created a column in your spreadsheet for each field in your tag layout, add an additional field to the right of the last data field.
-This field is the "count" field, and you can label it such in the first row of your file, if you wish.
-You simply put into this field the number of tags that you want to print using that row's data.
+Once you have created a column in your spreadsheet for each field in your tag layout, add an additional column to the right of the last data column.
+This column is the "count" column, and you can label it such in the first row of your file, if you wish.
+You simply put into this column the number of tags that you want to print using that row's data.
 You can even have a different count for each row if you want, it's completely up to you.
+When you import the file into Producer, just indicate which column contains the count and Producer will use that to create the number of tags you need.